Etodolac (etodolac 500 mg) Dailymed

 Use of NSAIDs at about 20 weeks gestation or later in pregnancy has been associated with cases of fetal renal dysfunction leading to oligohydramnios, and in some cases, neonatal renal impairment.

 Data from observational studies regarding other potential embryofetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.
 In animal reproduction studies, isolated occurrences of alterations in limb development were found and included polydactyly, oligodactyly, syndactyly, and unossified phalanges in rats and oligodactyly and synostosis of metatarsals in rabbits.
 These were observed at dose levels (2 to 14 mg/kg/day) close to human clinical doses.
 However, the frequency and the dosage group distribution of these findings in initial or repeated studies did not establish a clear drug or dose response relationship.
 Animal reproduction studies are not always predictive of human response.
 Based on animal data, prostaglandins have been shown to have an important role in endometrial vascular permeability, blastocyst implantation, and decidualization.
 In animal studies, administration of prostaglandin synthesis inhibitors such as etodolac, resulted in increased pre- and post-implantation loss.
 Prostaglandins also have been shown to have an important role in fetal kidney development.
 In published animal studies, prostaglandin synthesis inhibitors have been reported to impair kidney development when administered at clinically relevant doses.
 The estimated background risk of major birth defects and miscarriage for the indicated population(s) is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.

 Clinical Considerations